samd-systems/palo-alto-labs/Incident-Security-Policy-Rule-Order-Failure-on-Palo-Alto-NGFW/README.md

 - Rule order directly determines which policy is applied when a session is created.
 - Temporary permissive rules can override intended segmentation when rule order is not revalidated after changes.
+- This pattern commonly occurs when temporary access rules are added during troubleshooting and never removed or re-scoped.
 - Hit counters and session logs provide immediate visibility into rule precedence behavior.

 ## Lab Environment